 7. Are the anesthesia services available 24 hours a day and present for all operations?
 (CD 11–7) (Yes/No) 8.
 If the trauma center does not have inhouse anesthesia services, are protocols in place to ensure the timely arrival at the bedside of the anesthesia provider within 30 minutes of notification and request?
 (CD 11–8) (Yes/No) If 'Yes', please describe:

-9. If the trauma center does not have anesthesia services, is there documentation of the presence of physicians skilled in emergency airway management?
+9. If the trauma center does not have in-house anesthesia services, is there documentation of the presence of physicians skilled in emergency airway management?
 (CD 119) (Yes/No)

 If 'Yes', please describe: